panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 Another interesting way to create an enum is using a [JavaScript class](/javascript-classes-complete-guide/).

-An enum class contains a set of [static field](/javascript-classes-complete-guide/#33-public-static-fields)), where each static field represents an enum value.
-Each enum value is itself an instance of the class.
+An class-based enum contains a set of [static field](/javascript-classes-complete-guide/#33-public-static-fields), where each static field represents an enum named constant.
+Each enum constant's value is itself an instance of the class.

 Let's implement the sizes enum using a class `Sizes`: